kninad/unix-v6fs/notes.md

-`initfs()`: first opens the file using the given path! this code is useful and should be used later on in other functions too? inits the superblock and also writes in the inode blocks and the data blocks
+`initfs()`: first opens the file using the given path! this code is useful and should be used later on in other functions too? inits the superblock and also writes in the empty inode blocks and the data blocks.
+Then we write out the root using the `create_root` call.
+Finally, we add all remaining data blocks to the free list.
+Note that all throughout initfs, the buffer array is empty.
+Think of it like a placeholder to represent all zero entries.

 `int buf[blk_size / 4]` -- buffer is an array representing the data for a block.
 Each blk is 1024 bytes big (`blk_size = 1024`) and an int is 4 bytes, so that we will have